HIBMS/SATOMI/README.md

 SATOMI is a lightweight and intuitive DICOM image viewer designed for mobile devices.
 It allows healthcare professionals to view and analyze medical images on their smartphones with ease.

 ## Features
-- **DICOM File Support**: Load and display DICOM images from local storage.
+- **DICOM File Support**: Load and display DICOM images from local storage.(Cloud services support is not yet available.)
 - **Multi-frame Support**: Navigate through multi-frame DICOM series.
 - **Windowing & Adjustments**: Adjust brightness, contrast, and apply preset windowing modes.
 - **Zoom & Pan**: Intuitive touch gestures for zooming and panning.